Search Using Structured Data

 Take Aways on Structured Data Use

 By using Structured Data such as in Schema Vocabulary in JSON-LD formatting, you make sure that you provide precise facts in key/value pairs that provide an alternative to the HTML-based content on the pages of a site.
 Make sure that you follow the Structured Data General Guidelines from Google when you add it to a site.
 That page tells us that pages that don’t follow the guidelines may not rank as highly, or may become ineligible for rich results appearing for them in Google SERPs.
+Another Google Page about Structure Data is a guide page titled Understand how structured data works, which contains links to helpful pages to enable you to learn more about how structured data is used at Google.

 And if you are optimizing a site for Google, it also helps to optimize the same site for Bing, and it is good to see that Bing seems to like JSON-LD too.
 It has taken a while for Bing to do that (see Aaron Bradley’s post, An Open Letter to Bing Regarding JSON-LD.)
 It appears that Bing has listened a little, adding some capacity to check on JSON-LD after it is deployed: Bing announces Bing AMP viewer & JSON-LD support in Bing Webmaster Tools.
 The Bing Markup Validator does not yet help with JSON-LD, but Bing Webmaster Tools now helps with debugging JSON-LD.
 I like using this Structured Data Linter myself.